system76/docs/content/audio.md

 ## Installing Sound Open Firmware Binaries

 This firmware is essential for proper audio functionality on systems using Intel audio hardware that relies on Sound Open Firmware.
+This package is installed by default and would only be required to manually install if it somehow got removed.

-To install, run the command:
+To install, run the commands:

 ```
 sudo apt update
-sudo apt upgrade
 sudo apt install firmware-sof-signed
 ```

-## Installing Alsa Firmware Loaders
+## Installing ALSA Firmware Loaders

 This package provides firmware files that may be necessary for certain sound cards to function correctly with the Advanced Linux Sound Architecture (ALSA).

-To install, run the command:
+To install, run the commands:

 ```
 sudo apt update
-sudo apt upgrade
 sudo apt install alsa-firmware-loaders
 ```